strapi-community/strapi-plugin-transformer/README.md

 ## Current Supported Transformations

+### Remove the attributes key

-### Remove the attributes key and shift all of its properties up a level
+This response transform will remove the attributes key from the response and shift all of its properties up one level.

 #### Before